DrLex0/MightyVariableFan/README.md

 ```
 You also need to copy the *pwm_server* directory (with the CSS file inside it) into `/home/pi/`.

+Next, copy the *asound.conf* file to `/etc/asound.conf`.
+If you are using a different sound card, you may need to edit the ‘pcm’ value, but it should work as-is if you build the system as described here.

+Now run: `beepdetect.py -L`<br>
+This will output a list of devices.
+Verify that the device called `micsnoop` has ID 4.
+If not, edit */usr/local/bin/startpwmservices* and set the value of `AUDIO_DEVICE` to the correct ID.

 Finally, add the following line before the “`exit 0`” line in `/etc/rc.local`.
 You need root permissions for this, for instance use: `sudo nano /etc/rc.local` or: `sudo vim.tiny /etc/rc.local` depending on your preferred editor.
 ```
 /usr/local/bin/startpwmservices
 ```

-Before mounting the Pi in your printer, you should also configure everything else to your likings, for instance the WiFi connection, SSH access with public key, change the hostname, … You should also disable everything you don't need, for instance you should most likely disable the graphical X environment unless you really need it for an attached display.
+Before mounting the Pi in your printer, you should also configure everything else to your likings, for instance the WiFi connection, SSH access with public key, hostname, … You should also disable everything you don't need, for instance you should most likely disable the graphical X environment unless you really need it for an attached display.
 Anything that could produce an unpredictable burst of activity should be disabled to avoid interference with the beep detector.<br>
 If you are really adamant on getting the best possible performance, you could install a real-time kernel.
 However, this seems overkill from my experiences so far.<br>
 How to do those things, is outside the scope of this guide.
 There is plenty of community support available for the Raspberry Pi!